 Have you ever been tempted to go out onto your roof and enjoy the elevated and unique view it can offer you?
 If you’re like most homeowners, the answer to that question is probably yes.
 However, you’ve also probably heard that doing so isn’t advisable because it can damage your roof.

 Is that really the case or is that a rumor?
 After all, your roof is designed to withstand high winds, snow, rain, and the worst elements Mother Nature can throw at it, so surely a few footsteps shouldn’t be anything to it... right?
-In this blog, we’ll look at whether not this is the case.
+In this blog, we’ll look at whether or not this is the case.

-Asphalt shingles are the most common roof material in the country: they’re light-weight, easy to produce, inexpensive, and effective at protecting your home from damage due to the elements.
+Asphalt shingles are the most common roof material in the country: they’re lightweight, easy to produce, inexpensive, and effective at protecting your home from damage due to the elements.
 However, while they may seem durable when they’re new, these tiles will naturally become more damaged over time by their exposure to the elements.

 While there may not be any visible damage from walking on your roof, you may develop a leak that can lead to extensive damage to your home during the next rain storm.
-When you consider how much repairs for extensive can cost, is it really worth it to venture out onto your roof?
+When you consider how much repairs for roof damage can cost, is it really worth it to walk on your roof?

 Clay & Wood Tiles

 Clay tiles are even worse for foot traffic.
 While these tiles are made in high-heat ovens from materials formulated to help them withstand decades of sunlight exposure and exposure to the elements, they are extremely brittle and break with even a moderate amount of sharp, sudden impact.

+Like this blog?
 You may also like "5 Major Roofing Myths Debunked"